JukeBot-Org/JukeBot/README.md

 A self-hosted audio streaming bot for Discord.
 Currently supports YouTube, with plans to support other services and local file streaming eventually.

+While it currently works, JukeBot is still under development.
+A lot of the bugs are still being found and worked on.
+As a result, the current version you see here in the `live` branch is technically a testing version that happens to be deployed to a few private Discord servers for testing purposes.

+If you would like to run JukeBot and report on your bugs and issues, I would be forever grateful.

 # Installation

 ## 1. Install Python dependencies